ampproject/amphtml/extensions/amp-reach-player/amp-reach-player.md

 # amp-reach-player

-Displays the Reach Player configured in the <a href="http://beachfrontreach.com">Beachfront Reach</a> platform.
+Displays the Reach Player configured in the [Beachfront Reach](http://beachfrontreach.com) platform.

 ## Example